Foundations of regular variation on topological spaces: Spaces of sequences

-If a stationary random sequence is regularly varying in this setting, then the measure on the right-hand side determines the distribution of the \emph{tail process} as defined in \cite{bas:seg09}.
-The following is a part of Theorem~2.1 from \cite{bas:seg09}, formulated in terms of ideals and with a proof not relying on the Prokhorov theorem and so easily extendable for sequences with values in rather general topological spaces.
+Consider the shift operator $(\shift_k x)=(x_{i-k})_{i\in\ZZ}$ for $k\in\ZZ$.
+A probability measure $\nu$ on $\R^\ZZ$ is said to be \emph{stationary} if it is invariant under $\shift_k$ for all $k\in\ZZ$.
+By Theorem~\ref{thr:polar-decomp-4}, a random sequence $\xi$ is regularly varying on $\sX_{x_0}$ with tail measure $\mu$ if and only if If a stationary random sequence is regularly varying in this setting, then the limiting measure on the right-hand side determines the distribution of the \emph{tail process} as defined in \cite{bas:seg09}.
+The following is a part of Theorem~2.1 from \cite{bas:seg09}, formulated in terms of ideals and with a proof not relying on the Prokhorov theorem and is therefore easily extensible to sequences with values in fairly general topological spaces.

 \begin{proposition} Let $\xi$ be a stationary random sequence.
-Then $\xi$ is regularly varying on the ideal $\sX_{x_0}$ if and only if it is regularly varying on the ideal $\sR_0^\ZZ(1)$. \end{proposition} \begin{proof} \textsl{Sufficiency} follows from the continuous mapping theorem, since $\sX_{x_0}$ is a subideal of $\sR_0^\ZZ(1)$ and the tail measure is necessarily nontrivial on $\sX_0$ due to stationarity.
+Then $\xi$ is regularly varying on the ideal $\sX_{x_0}$ if and only if it is regularly varying on the ideal $\sR_0^\ZZ(1)$. \end{proposition} \begin{proof} \textsl{Sufficiency} follows from the continuous mapping theorem, since $\sX_{x_0}$ is a subideal of $\sR_0^\ZZ(1)$ and the tail measure is necessarily non-trivial on $\sX_{x_0}$ due to stationarity.

-\textsl{Necessity.} We apply Proposition~\ref{prop:extension-invariant} to the family $\mathsf{G}$ of transformations $\shift_k$, $k\in\ZZ$, and notice that the ideal $\sR_0^\ZZ(1)$ is the smallest ideal which contains all images of $\sX_{x_0}$ under all shifts.
-This also follows from Proposition ~\ref{prop:cumulative-moduli}, which derived the tail measure for finite-dimensional distributions from the regular variation property on the ideals generated by $\modulus(x)=|x_i|$. \end{proof}
+\textsl{Necessity.} We apply Proposition~\ref{prop:extension-invariant} to the family $\mathsf{G}$ of transformations $\shift_k$, $k\in\ZZ$, and notice that the ideal $\sR_0^\ZZ(1)$ is the smallest ideal that contains all images of $\sX_{x_0}$ under all shifts.
+This also follows from Proposition~\ref{prop:cumulative-moduli}, which derives the tail measure for finite-dimensional distributions from the regular variation property on the ideals generated by $\modulus(x)=|x_i|$. \end{proof}